luyuyuyu/gov_mkt_carbon_nlp/README.md

 # gov_mkt_carbon_nlp

+## raw data
+raw data is the original data collected from the website 30.4w+ records of China stock market (investor Q&A).

+## carbon data
+carbon includes the data mentioned the key words of carbon emission. undealt
+7.5w+data of China stock market (investor Q&A).

+## clean zip
 7.5w+data of China stock market (investor Q&A).
 All data about carbon emission reduction.
 Text record cleaned as only emission and environment Q&A reserved.